 This article may contain affiliate links, this means that we earn commissions if you shop through the links below.
 You can read more about this on our disclosure page, here.

-There are 3 Different Kind of Moms – Silky, Crunchy, and Scrunchy
+There are 3 Different Mom Types- Silky, Crunchy, and Scrunchy

 What is a Silky Mom?

-A silky mom is also sometimes referred to as a modern day mom.
-This is a mom who takes full advantage of all of the wonderful advancements the world has provided us with this day in age.
+A silky mom is also sometimes referred to as a modern-day mom.
+This is a mom who takes full advantage of all of the wonderful advancements the world has provided us within this day in age.

 Some things a silky mom might do differently are: